briandicky/my-bashrc-vimrc/MQvim/README.md

     cd ~/.vim/bundle/YouCompleteMe
     ./install.py
     ```
-7. configuration in my vimrc
+7. configuration in my vimrc:
 Before we start to use YouCompleteMe, we need to set a global variable to be the entry point of YCM for all code.
 So we need to add this in your vimrc.
     ```
     let g:ycm_global_ycm_extra_conf = '~/.vim/bundle/YouCompleteMe/cpp/ycm/.ycm_extra_conf.py'